HTTPArchive/almanac.httparchive.org/src/content/en/2024/cdn.md

   )
 }}

-The share of CDN usage has increased over the years, particularly among the most popular websites according to Google Chrome’s UX Report (CrUX) classification.
+The share of CDN usage has increased over the years, particularly among the most popular websites according to Google Chrome's UX Report (CrUX) classification.
 As the graph shows, the top 1,000 websites have the highest CDN usage at 70%, followed by the top 10,000 at 69%, and the top 100,000 at 60%.
 Compared to our latest results, CDN usage among the top 1,000 to 10,000 most popular websites increased by 6%, while CDN usage among the top 100,000 websites rose by 8%.

 As mentioned in previous editions, the increase in CDN usage among smaller sites can be attributed to the rise of free and affordable CDN options.
 Additionally, many hosting solutions now bundle CDNs with their services, making it easier and more cost-effective for websites to leverage this technology.